 Maca root is extremely helpful in restoring libido – I have a fabulous “super food” chocolate recipe which contains maca, cacao, nut butter and coconut oil with coconut syrup to sweeten.

 Other libido enhancing foods include cinnamon, chocolate, garlic, oysters, hot peppers, vanilla, cardamom and coriander seeds.

 Make sure you include plenty of healthy fats and protein in your diet and this includes eggs and organic free-range animal fat as well as fat from avocados and nuts.

-I highly recommend raw food recipes and these awesome Paleo recipes Eating the Paleo way can dramatically increase energy as well as sexual health – and it’s the most delicious and satisfying way of eating.
+I highly recommend raw food recipes.
+Eating the Paleo way can dramatically increase energy as well as sexual health – and it’s one of the most delicious and satisfying ways of eating.

 Are You Physically Attracted to Your Partner?

 As human beings, we are frequently attracted to particular shapes and sizes.
 From this perspective alone, a partner’s gain in weight (or loss of weight) can cause libido issues for either or both partners.

 Women tend to be hyper aware and self conscious of how they look.
 Especially how they look as they age.
 Any changes in size, weight and skin elasticity can be directly reflected in her libido.